Komarulon/smrandomizer/readme.md

 Latest Release can be found here: https://github.com/Komarulon/smrandomizer/releases/

+KNOWN ISSUES:
+- Charge Beam didn't show up in one seed, think I fixed it but need to make a new release first!
+- Hi-Jump placed out in the open gives Wall-Jump, which you already have.
+Think I fixed it but need to make a new release first!
+- Progression requirements to West Sandfall Missle pack near the Save Point has been adjusted, but need to make a new release first

 YOU CAN SOFTLOCK.
 MAKE LOTS OF SAVES.
 Common softlocks usually involve going to places you can't get out of.
 For example:
 - Going to Bomb Torizo without Bombs (even though bombs might be there)
 - Going to West Norfair via the Brinstar Glass Tube